aoa4eva/BullhornExample/README.md

 This project includes the following features:
 - Automatically generated timestamps (WIP)
 - One to many relationships (WIP, User to Posts)
-- Many to many relationships (WIP, Users followoing each other)
+- Many to many relationships (WIP, Users following each other)
 - Text area limit (includes counter so you know how many characters have been typed)
 - Picture uploads (WIP, for user profiles only)